Updated Feb. 24 at 3:24 p.m. CT

-The spring primary election is on Feb.
-18. One of the biggest races on the ballot is for Milwaukee County executive.
+The Wisconsin spring election and presidential primary is on April 7.
+One of the biggest races on the ballot is for Milwaukee County executive.
 Chris Abele announced last October that he's not seeking reelection after holding the post since 2011.

 Rob Henken, president of the Wisconsin Policy Forum, says the most pressing responsibility for the new county executive is developing the 2021 budget.